Skip to content

 Step 3

-Go straight ahead to the boardwalk and walk along it.
-There is an old storage pond to your right.
+Go straight ahead, there is an old storage pond to your right.

 Step 4